CleanroomMC/cleanroom-website/docs/groovy-script/mods/astralsorcery/starlight_altar.md

     constellation(IConstellation)
     ```

-- First validates the builder, returning `null` and outputting errors to the log file if the validation failed, then registers the builder and returns the registered object. (returns `null` or `net.minecraft.item.crafting.IRecipe`).
+- First validates the builder, returning `null` and outputting errors to the log file if the validation failed, then registers the builder and returns the registered object. (returns `null` or `hellfirepvp.astralsorcery.common.crafting.altar.AbstractAltarRecipe`).

     ```groovy:no-line-numbers
     register()